campswim/dashboard-demo/README.md

   [x] As a user, I want to be shown a list of failed processes categorized by process, and some details.
     [x] Full detail on desktop (> 1280px).
     [x] Partial detail with modal on mobile (< 1280px).
+  [x] As a user, I want to be able to choose to view include dismissed errors in the list or otherwise.
+  [x] As an administrator, I want to be able to dismiss an error or reinstate it.

 - Settings page